DSkywalk/MinUI-GPU-RG35XX/README.md

 # 🐱 MiaUI - MinUI + Koriki Hybrid for RG35XX (Old Model)

 MiaUI is the culmination of over 2 years of passionate development.
-This custom firmware was born from a simple goal: to bring the absolute best of MinUI (its elegant, distraction-free interface) and Koriki / Batocera (its raw hardware power) into a single distribution for the RG35XX.
+This custom firmware was born from a simple goal: to bring the absolute best of [MinUI](https://github.com/shauninman/MinUI-Legacy-RG35XX) (its elegant, distraction-free interface) and [Koriki / Batocera](https://github.com/rg35xx-cfw/Koriki) (its raw hardware power) into a single distribution for the RG35XX legacy models.

-This is a heavily optimized, highly opinionated OS designed to maximize performance, unlock new emulators, and above all, protect our precious SD cards.
+This is a heavily optimized, highly opinionated OS designed to maximize performance and unlock new emulators with an uncompromising approach to SD card preservation.

 <img width="320" alt="Support N64" src="https://github.com/user-attachments/assets/67651d41-926a-4601-a65b-350120395f29" /> <img width="320" alt="Emulation" src="https://github.com/user-attachments/assets/328ee5d0-57a5-46dc-b175-cddf92d70374" />